 Glocester is a somewhat small town located in the state of Rhode Island.
 With a population of 10,323 people and two constituent neighborhoods, Glocester is the 30th largest community in Rhode Island.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glocester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Glocester is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Glocester who work in office and administrative support (12.12%), sales jobs (11.78%), and healthcare (7.70%).
+Unlike some towns, Glocester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glocester are a mix of both white- and blue-collar jobs.
+Overall, Glocester is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Glocester who work in management occupations (11.42%), sales jobs (11.37%), and teaching (10.37%).

 Also of interest is that Glocester has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Glocester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Glocester residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glocester include French , Italian, English, and Polish.
+The greatest number of Glocester residents report their race to be White, followed by Asian.
+Important ancestries of people in Glocester include Irish, Italian, English, French, and French Canadian.

 The most common language spoken in Glocester is English.
-Other important languages spoken here include Portuguese and French.
+Other important languages spoken here include Spanish and Portuguese.